-With restrictions having lifted across the UK, we know that some people with pulmonary hypertension are still very nervous about ‘normal life’ resuming.
-Following feedback from our members, who told us they would find it helpful to hear from people with PH who have contracted COVID-19, we asked for your experiences.
+In 2022, following feedback from our members, who told us they would find it helpful to hear from people with PH who have contracted COVID-19, we asked for personal experiences.
 Every one we received is included on this page.

 “When reading these accounts, it is important to note that being up-to-date with vaccinations has clearly had a big impact on the severity of symptoms these people have experienced.
 It provides strong evidence that COVID-19 vaccines and boosters provide significant protection from severe disease, preventing hospital admissions.
 For that reason I would urge everyone with PH, and their friends and family, to ensure they are fully vaccinated – and take up offers of booster jabs when available.
 Thank you to all our members who have shared their personal experiences below.”Dr Iain Armstrong, Chair, PHA UK

 If you would like to tell us your own experiences of contracting COVID-19 with PH, please click here.

 *Names with asterisks have been changed on request.

 “On Friday 8th April I started to cough, which caused vomiting.
 This became worse over the next few days.
 On Wednesday 13th April, I saw a GP who prescribed antibiotics for a chest infection.
 She mention covid and I did inform her that I had had five negative lateral flow tests over the past five days.
 She did say that she had seen patients who had all the symptoms of covid-19 but tested negative and that a PCR test was the way to know for sure.
 I began to feel worse and continued to test.
 Then I tested positive.

 I had fever, headaches, body aches and coughing.
 I also felt very tearful and strangely very hungry first thing in the morning!